Meeting the Trickster

 Though obscured from his sight by the trunk of a large oak, I could see he was about to come onto the path right in front of me.
 I was electric with excitement; but also with a quick rush of fear.
 True, I knew that coyotes are extremely shy, and are quick to avoid humans.
 Still, I did not have even my walking staff with me: I knew that, if for some reason he did take exception to my being there, he had all the offensive weapons.

 I stood, breathless, and watched him come on.
 He emerged from behind the oak and was suddenly full on the path, no more than twelve feet in front of me.

 I watched him until out of sight—magnificent, graceful, at home on this landscape where I was a stumbling stranger.
-Then I continued on toward the center, elated beyond measure.
-And, I have to admit, now I was rooting for the coyote.
+And as I continued on toward the center, elated beyond measure, I was now—I must admit—rooting for the coyote.